kkinzzza/PricesForecastLab/README.md

 ## Work Process Description

-edit!!
-*  **Data Preprocessing**: the distibution and characteristics of data were revealed.
+*  **Data Preprocessing**: the data was processed, NaN values were removed.
-*  **Models Selection**: 5 models from Scikit-learn library were selected for researching and training.
+*  **Model Making**: the neural network with 3 linear layers was made with TensorFlow.
-*  **Models Training**: selected models had been trained on the train dataset.
+*  **Model Training**: the model had been trained on the train dataset.
-*  **Visualization**: every model training was followed by visualization of results – I got Precision, Recall and F1-Score metrics by classification reports, printed the Accuracy scores and drew Confusion Matrixes.
-*  **Models Comparison**: models were compared by Accuracy and F1-Score, the most and least applicable models were revealed and the results were explained.
+*  **Metrics Calculating**: I got MSLE loss, MSE and MAE values as metrics of model training.
+MAE is the most representative metric in this case because of the task specificity – we want to minimize errors according to absolute difference between predicted and actual prices.
+*  **Model Validation and Prediction**: model was tested by validation data and was used to predict the prices on test dataset.